supervisely-ecosystem/import-app-from-scratch-gui/README.md

 ---
 description: >-
-  A step-by-step tutorial of how to create custom import Supervisely app from scratch.
+  A step-by-step tutorial of how to create custom import Supervisely app from scratch with GUI.
 ---

 # Create import Supervisely app with GUI from scratch